SAT Prep – Retaking the Test

 Taking the SAT More than Once

-Many students take the SAT multiple times in an effort to improve their performance.
-The SAT is typically taken by high school students in the spring semester of their junior year, and it is common for the test to be taken again in the fall semester of their senior year.
-Subsequent test attempts can result in higher scores if students use their increased familiarity with the test to acquire improved test-taking skills.
 Retaking the exam without allocating additional time to studying or retaking it without the professional guidance of a tutor or prep course class is not likely to result in significant improvement.
 It is therefore important for students to have realistic expectations when retaking the SAT and for them to be willing to do the work required to improve their score.
-The good news is that, after taking the SAT once, they now have a benchmark to work from, allowing them to better understand what they are currently capable of, as well as how they would like to see their score improve.
+The good news is that, after taking the SAT once, they now have a benchmark to work from, allowing them to better understand what they are currently capable of, as well as how far they need to go to realistically see their score improve.

-Retaking the 2023 SAT
+Retaking the Digital SAT

 Approaches to Retaking the SAT

 The best approach for retaking the SAT is substantial preparation with an experienced SAT tutor or instructor.
 Many students receive disappointing scores on their initial testing attempts due to inadequate preparation.
-Self-study methods and pre-recorded video instruction usually produce results that are less than optimal due to the lack of interaction with a live teacher or to students being unaware that the free materials they downloaded online are not current and are out of date, applicable to previous version of the SAT.
-SAT tutoring provides informed and experienced instruction that can be customized to a student’s need in terms of academic background, strengths and weaknesses in each of the SAT's testing areas, and preferred learning style.
-SAT tutors can help target student effort, create structured learning plans, and build confidence through regular assessment and feedback.
+Self-study methods and pre-recorded video instruction usually produce results that are less than optimal due to the lack of interaction with a live teacher or to students being unaware that the free materials they downloaded online are not current and are applicable to previous version of the SAT.

 Research on SAT Prep

 Independent research has shown that SAT prep classes and/or private tutoring are correlated with substantive average score gains.
 A 1996 College Board study showed SAT coaching to be associated with an average composite score that was 26 points higher than those received without coaching.
 An Ohio State University study, based on data from 10,000 students compiled between 1988 and 2000, demonstrated average total score increases of 60 points as a result of private SAT prep classes.
-A 2012 Oxford study compared a group of coached students with an un-coached control group, and the former set received average increases of 23.5 points on verbal and 32.7 points on math.
-Professional SAT preparation helps correct mistakes made on earlier test attempts.
-Without improved preparation strategies, students have little reason to believe that their scores will increase on subsequent administrations of the SAT.

 College Board Statistics on Retaking the SAT

-The College Board reports that 55 percent of high school juniors improved their scores when taking the test again as seniors.
-The average score improvement for all students retaking the SAT was 40 points.
-About four percent of retakes resulted in critical reading or mathematics score increases of 100 points or more.
-Score drops on subsequent test attempts occurred for 35 percent of students, while 10 percent experienced no change in their scores.
 While the College Board notes that two out of three students improve their scores by taking the SAT a second time, they are also quick to point out that each individual student must decide whether or not retaking the test makes sense for them.
 According to a 2018 College Board study, 63% of test takers improved their SAT score by taking the exam more than once.
 Researchers highlight personal experience and knowing what to expect on the exam as playing significant roles in improved test scores the second time around.

 Retaking the SAT and Score Reporting

 The College Board allows students to send only their highest test scores to institutions, but not their highest section scores on each of multiple test attempts.
 Each school has its own policies on score reports.
 Many colleges and universities require the submission of an applicant's entire testing history, which would include all SAT attempts.
-Institutions with these policies tend to base their admissions decisions on average rather than peak performance.
+Institutions with these policies tend to base their admissions decisions on average scores rather than peak performance.
 We encourage students to familiarize themselves with the specific SAT score-related policies of the colleges and universities they intend to apply to in order to avoid missing deadlines or failing to submit required information.

 Students Who Should Consider Retaking the SAT